Limoncello is a sweet and potent Italian lemon liqueur made with steeping lemon peel in grain alcohol, or vodka, as a substitute.

 What is Simple Syrup?

-So there really isn’t any reason to buy a commercially made one as it’ll inevitable contain other ingredients that you don’t need.
+So there really isn’t any reason to buy a commercially made one as it’ll inevitably contain other ingredients that you don’t need.

 In my cocktails, I always give you more than one portion, because I assume you’ll want more, and also because the syrup will keep happily for weeks.
 You only need to worry about the ants!